 Natural Treatment for Peeling Fingertips

-You can try the following natural remedies to address peeling fingertips:
+You can try the following home remedies to address peeling skin on fingers:

 1. Apply honey